CarlosAG23/CarlosAG23/README.md

 🏓 Right now, I am improving my skills.

-🌱 I'm trying to learn cloud computing and Devops.
+🌱 I'm trying to learn IT Automation with Python

-🎣 I'm looking for new horizons.
+🌎 I'm looking for new horizons.

 ## Projects 🚂
 I really enjoy investing my time in technology projects, watch how all the pieces work together, it makes me feel thrilled, programming is that I use for communicate with those pieces.
 I've worked with JavaScript and C#.
 Right now, I implement them in order to do web apps in the Backend.